 The various steps involved in the production of iron metal from haematite are as follows:1.
 Concentration of ore

 The concentration of haematite ore is done by the method of hydraulic washing.
 The ore is spilt into small pieces and then washed in a stream of water to remove sand, clay.
 In this way, a fairly concentrated ore is obtained and usually, there is no need for any further concentration.2.
 Calcination

 The washed iron ore is then strongly heated in the absence of air to expel water sticking to it.3.
 Reduction

 The washed and dried ore is mixed with weighed quantities of coke and limestone and put into a blast furnace from the top.
 A blast of hot air is blown into the furnace from near its bottom.
 This air is to supply for the burning of coke.

-The two reactions which take place in the blast furnace leading to the formation of iron metal are: formation of carbon monoxide and reduction of hematite.(i) Formation of carbon monoxide
+The two reactions which take place in the blast furnace leading to the formation of iron metal are the formation of carbon monoxide and the reduction of hematite.(i) Formation of carbon monoxide

 Carbon monoxide is the main reducing agent in the extraction of iron by blast furnace.
 Carbon monoxide is formed from coke in two steps: